Phaseolus vulgaris: Taxonomy

-The common bean, like all species of Phaseolus is a member of the legume family Fabaceae.
+The common bean, like all Phaseolus species, is a member of the legume family, Fabaceae.

 In Species Plantarum in 1753, Carl Linnaeus classified the beans known by him into genus Phaseolus and genus Dolichos, naming 11 species of Phaseolus, including 6 cultivated species and 5 "wild" species.

 The beans cultivated in Europe prior to the Columbian Exchange were of Asian origin and are unrelated to New World Phaseolus species.
 The Eurasian species were transferred to other genera including Vigna, Vicia and Lablab, so members of the Phaseolus genus are now all from the Americas.

 Etymology

 Ancient Greeks used the word φάσηλος (phasēlos) to refer to the beans of Asian origins that were cultivated in Europe at the time.
 The Romans used both the Latinized phaseolus and their own faba to refer to different pre-Columbian species of beans, presumably using the word faseolus for smaller seeds like those belonging to the genus Vigna such as black-eyed peas and the word faba for larger seeds, such as the fava beans.
 This latter word, faba, was related to the Proto-Germanic bauno, from which the Old English word bean is derived and has the meaning of "bean, pea, legume".
 When Phaseolus vulgaris arrived in Europe in the 16th century, this species was yet another seed in a pod, thus there were already words in the European languages describing it.

 In the Americas, P. vulgaris is also known as ayacotl in Nahuatl (Aztec language), búul in Mayan (Maya language) and purutu in Quechua (Inca language).
 In Argentina, Bolivia, Chile, Paraguay and Uruguay, the Spanish name poroto is used, being derived from its corresponding Quechua word.
 Additional names include the Castilian Spanish frijol, the Portuguese feijão, and the Catalan fesol.